 Articles:

 Spontaneity, strikes and socialism: rereading Rosa Luxemburg.
 By Charlie Kimber (International Socialism, Issue 181, Winter 2024, p.149-165).
-Review of The Complete Works of Rosa Luxemburg, volume 3: Political Writings 1, On Revolution 1897-1905, Peter Hudis, Axel Fair-Schulz and William A Pelz (eds) (Verso, 2022, 592 p.) and The Complete Works of Rosa Luxemburg, volume 4: Political Writings 2, On Revolution: 1906-09, Peter Hudis and Sandra Rein (eds) (Verso, 2022, 576 p.)
+Review of The Complete Works of Rosa Luxemburg, Volume 3: Political Writings 1, On Revolution 1897-1905, Eds.
+Peter Hudis, Axel Fair-Schulz and William A Pelz (Verso, 2022, 592 p.) and The Complete Works of Rosa Luxemburg, Volume 4: Political Writings 2, On Revolution: 1906-09, Eds.
+Peter Hudis and Sandra Rein (Verso, 2022, 576 p.).

 Rosa Luxemburg anticipated the destructive impact of capitalist globalization.
 By Peter Hudis (Jacobin, July 29, 2023).
 “Rosa Luxemburg’s work The Accumulation of Capital described the havoc that capitalism wreaked upon what we now call the Global South.
 Today’s socialist and environmental activists can draw valuable insights from Luxemburg’s understanding of the world system.”